 8. Giveaway (TTF,OTF,WOFF)

-Giveaway is a beautifully stylish serif typeface that is all-caps and has that wide and classy shape similar to the Copperplate Gothic Light font.
+Giveaway is another of those fonts that look good in all caps.
+A beautifully stylish serif typeface, it has that wide and classy shape similar to the Copperplate Gothic Light font.
 The font is multilingual and includes a full set of uppercase & lowercase letters, numerals, and punctuation.

 9. Delaproza (OTF/TTF)